 AMY CURTIS has been working in the administration of IDSVA since its founding in 2006.
 Prior to that, she worked as a fashion designer.
 She ran her own custom design studio for seven years, designing and producing couture wedding dresses.

-SIMONETTA MORO is a visual artist with a focus on painting, drawing and mapping practices.
-Her work has been exhibited and published internationally, including Galleria del Carbone, Ferrara, Italy; BRIC Art House, New York; Center for Architecture, New York; Museum of Contemporary Art, Chicago; the American Academy in Rome, Italy; the Harris Museum, Preston, UK.
-Moro’s research in cartographic aesthetics informs many of her artworks and the book Mapping Paradigms in Modern and Contemporary Art: Poetic Cartography (Routledge, 2021).
-Moro holds a PhD in Fine Arts, University of Central Lancashire, Preston, UK; a MA in European Fine Arts, Winchester School of Art, UK; and a BFA in Painting, Accademia di Belle Arti, Bologna, Italy.
-Born in Italy, Simonetta Moro currently lives in New York City.
+SIMONETTA MORO is a visual artist and scholar with a focus on painting, drawing and mapping practices.
+Her work has been exhibited internationally; publications include Mapping Paradigms in Modern and Contemporary Art: Poetic Cartography (Routledge, 2021) and The Vattimo Dictionary (Edinburgh University Press, 2023).
+Moro holds a PhD in Fine Arts, University of Central Lancashire, Preston, UK; an MA in European Fine Arts, Winchester School of Art, UK; and a BFA in Painting, Accademia di Belle Arti, Bologna, Italy.
+Born in Italy, she currently lives between New York City and northern Italy.

 GEORGE SMITH founded the Institute for Doctoral Studies in the Visual Arts in 2006.
 IDSVA is the first school in the world to offer a PhD in philosophy especially designed for visual artists, curators, and creative scholars.
 Professor Smith serves on the IDSVA Core Faculty and writes on literature, the visual arts, visual culture, psychoanalytic theory, and philosophy of education.
-He is the author of The Artist-Philosopher and New Philosophy (Routledge 2018).
-His forthcoming The Artist-Philosopher and Poetic Hermeneutics is due from Routledge in 2021.
+He is the author of The Artist-Philosopher and New Philosophy (Routledge 2018) and The Artist-Philosopher and Poetic Hermeneutics (Routledge 2021.)